 Many of us cat owners need to leave our cats alone on a regular basis.
 But where’s the line between an okay amount of time for your cat to be left alone and too long?

 The answer depends on the breed, age, and health of your cat.
 But there are a few guidelines that you can use to help you figure out a time limit that you’re comfortable with and that works for your feline friend too.
+Keep reading to learn how long cats can stay alone.

+Before venturing out for the day or planning a weekend away, you might find yourself wondering, how long can I leave my cat home alone?
 This will depend on the breed, age, and health of your cat.
 Some breeds of cats can suffer from separation anxiety if left home alone on their own, even for just a few hours.
 Even if they have enough food, water, and entertainment, they can become anxious if their owners are away from home for too long.

 Cats suffering from separation anxiety may exhibit the following signs: